 Published on Jun 04, 2018 and last reviewed on Apr 04, 2020 - 4 min read

 Worm infestations are one of the major causes of stomach pain in children.
 Worms tend to live in the digestive tracts and feed off of the host's nutrition.
 This article talks about worm infestation and the importance of deworming.

 Worms are parasites living in the different organ systems of the hosts and feed off of their nutrition.
-There are certain parasites, whose hosts are us, humans.
+There are certain parasites whose hosts are us, humans.
 They may also infest other organs of the body, but in humans, most commonly they infest the digestive tract.
-While parasitic infestations are not as predominant in developed countries, it is endemic to developing countries in the tropics and sub-tropics, especially in areas that are overcrowded and without proper sanitation.
+There are various parasitic worms that can reside in humans, for example, flatworms, roundworms, and thorny-headed worms.

 As children are exposed to the environment during outdoor play, they are most susceptible to get infested.
 They frequently get exposed by the following modes:

 - Petting infested animals.

 - Lack of personal hygiene.